tencentyun/intlcloud-documents/yehe_doc/计算/云服务器/操作指南/镜像/制作 Linux 镜像_intl_en.md

 For more information, see [Installing Cloud-Init on Linux](https://intl.cloud.tencent.com/document/product/213/12587).

 #### Checking other hardware configurations
-After the migration to the cloud, changes in the hardware include but are not limited to:
+After the migration to the cloud, hardware changes include but are not limited to:
  - The graphics card changes to Cirrus VGA.
  - The disk changes to Virtio Disk.
 The device name is vda or vdb.
- - ENI changes to Virtio Nic.
+ - The ENI changes to Virtio Nic.
 By default, only eth0 is available.

 ### Querying partitions and their sizes
 Run the following command to query the current OS partition format and determine the partitions to be copied and their sizes.